Chibikuri/qiskit-lecture/PITCHME.md

 (**DO NOT EXPOSURE**)
 ---
-Copy your api token and paste to API token in
+Copy your api token and paste your API token to

 `test/Qconfig_IBMQ_experimence.py`